 by Bonnie Isaac In looking through museum archives, I found a photograph that intrigued me.
 The image (above) looked very similar to the …Read More »

 Monarchs migrate farther than any other butterflies in the world– up to 3,000 miles and back.
-Milkweed, shown in this Botany Hall …Read More »
+Milkweed is an important food source, …Read More »

 Butternut, a part of the walnut family, displayed in the Hall of Botany at Carnegie Museum of Natural HistoryRead More »